Concealed Weapon Permits

 revocation, or non-renewal of a permit by petitioning the Chief District Court Judge.

 The Permits Unit does not provide application status over the phone.
-Once the permit
+Any applicant

 - Permit applications are taken under oath and notarized.
 False or fictitious information